Fowler's syndrome: Presentation

-Urinary retention is a relatively uncommon presentation in young women.
 Fowler's syndrome primarily presents in women between menarche and menopause.
-The peak age of onset is 26 yrs.
+The peak age of onset is 26 years.
 It is seen in about one third of the women who experience urinary retention.
-The predominant complaint is the inability to urinate for a day or more with no urgency to urinate, in spite of a large bladder volume of more than 1 liters.
-Normally a person feels the need to urinate at a bladder volume of 400-500ml.
+The predominant complaint is the inability to urinate for a day or more with no urgency to urinate, in spite of a large bladder volume of more than 1 liter.
+Normally, a person feels the need to urinate at a bladder volume of 400-500 mL.
 The person usually has a progressively increasing lower abdominal pain.
-The condition can be associated with Polycystic ovary Syndrome and Endometriosis.
+The condition can be associated with polyendocrine metabolic ovarian syndrome and endometriosis.

-Alternatively, women with Fowler's syndrome can present with impaired voiding, voiding difficulties with or without incomplete bladder emptying, may have increased urinary frequency and occasionally impairment in urination and increased frequency of urination, but rarely become incontinent.
+Alternatively, women with Fowler's syndrome can present with impaired voiding, voiding difficulties with or without incomplete bladder emptying, and increased urinary frequency, but rarely become incontinent.

 Women with Fowler's syndrome often find catheterisation extremely painful.

 Fowler's syndrome can be a disabling condition.
 50% of women with Fowler's syndrome suffer from unexplained chronic pain, including chronic abdominopelvic, back, leg, or widespread pain.

-Women with Fowler's syndrome can suffer lifelong with debilitating effects on quality of life.
+Symptoms can be severe enough to have a debilitating effect on quality of life.